-Using a terrorism topic, we compared fake news evolution across three spread types: normal spread, emotional spread, and super spread.
-Normal spread follows standard settings, super spread was assigned to high-degree nodes, and emotional spread involves participants using heightened emotional language.
-Table~\ref{tab:main} shows that super spread leads to the highest level of misinformation, due to highly connected influencers amplifying dissemination.
-The emotional spread has a moderate effect, while normal spread shows the slowest evolution.
-Super spread reaches peak deviation fastest, followed by emotional spread; normal spread takes the longest.
-These results indicate that super spread and emotional spread drive faster and more significant misinformation evolution.
+We analyzed three spread types (normal, emotional, and super spread) using a terrorism topic.
+Super spread, assigned to high-degree nodes, leads to the highest misinformation level due to influencer amplification.
+Emotional spread, characterized by heightened emotional language, shows moderate effects, while normal spread exhibits the slowest evolution.
+As shown in Table~\ref{tab:main}, peak deviation time is shortest in super spread, followed by emotional spread, demonstrating their accelerating effect on misinformation evolution, aligned with prior research~\cite{sun2023fighting}.

-\subsubsection{Personality Traits Comparison}
+\paragraph{Personality Traits Comparison}

 Using a terrorism topic, we compared the impact of personality traits on fake news evolution.
-Based on the Big Five personality traits~\cite{barrick1991big}, individuals with high agreeableness and neuroticism (Impressionable) are more likely to believe rumors, while those with low levels (Vigilant) are less susceptible.
-Table~\ref{tab:main} show that impressionable agents are more prone to accepting and spreading misinformation.
-Vigilant agents exhibit stronger resistance, with beliefs remaining relatively stable.
-These results align with previous studies and demonstrate our framework's effectiveness in simulating the influence of personality traits on fake news spread.
+Based on the Big Five personality traits~\cite{barrick1991big}, we compared agents with high agreeableness and neuroticism (Impressionable) versus low levels (Vigilant).
+Table~\ref{tab:main} shows that Impressionable agents are more prone to accepting and spreading misinformation.
+In contrast, Vigilant agents maintain more stable beliefs, aligning with previous studies on personality influence in fake news spread~\cite{mirzabeigi2023role}.